dgis/emu42android/ReadMe.txt

 - For technical reason, this application need the Android 5.0 (API 21).
 - The Help menu displays Emu42's original help HTML page and may not accurately reflect the behavior of this Android version.
 - When using a custom KML script by selecting a folder (Not the folder Download for Android 11), you must take care of the case sensitivity of its dependency files.
-- This Emulator does not include the ROM files or the KML files.
 - To speed up printing, set the 'delay' to 0 in the calculator's print options.